 Develop a PR strategy

-However, any PR strategy needs to be well thought-out, not a scatter-gun approach.
+Any PR strategy needs to be well thought-out, not a scattergun approach.
 "Small businesses need to be focused and pragmatic about their PR and how they obtain publicity.
 Any activity - whether it be an article, an interview or a Twitter campaign - needs to be consistent in its message and reinforce the image of the business.

-It's also important to recognise that PR does have costs attached in terms of time and holding events.
-So there may be no such thing as free publicity after all.
+It's also important to recognise that PR does have costs attached, in terms of time spent holding events and speaking to journalists.
+So there may be no such thing as free publicity, after all.
 However, it's clear that a little time and money spent on PR can reap great rewards for small firms.

 A maverick making a difference - Edwina founded Eddy & Co in 1990 based upon her fundamental belief that a successful enterprise and its personnel are not mutually exclusive.